nf-core/nanoseq/README.md

 See [usage docs](https://nf-co.re/nanoseq/usage) for all of the available options when running the pipeline.

-An example input samplesheet for performing both basecalling and demultiplexing can be found [here](assets/samplesheet.csv).
+An example input samplesheet for performing demultiplexing can be found [here](assets/samplesheet.csv).

 ## Credits